 XML

 Winternals resurrected in Microsoft Desktop Optimization Pack

 The Windows Vista blog announces the Microsoft Desktop Optimization Pack, a desktop solution that will help Windows desktop users tune their applications and operating systems.
 It will include applications and features that will enhance: desktop deployment application comaptibility diagnostics and repair This pack is a result of Microsoft aquiring a handful of nice companies, such as the great Winternals.
 You can read all about it at the Desktop Optimization Pack site.
+When I first read through that page something caught my attention:

+XML